 - 2 garlic cloves, (finely minced)

-- 2 tbsp finely chopped fresh parsley leaves
+- 2 tablespoon finely chopped fresh parsley leaves

-- ½ tsp fennel seeds , (grind or crush with a knife)
+- ½ teaspoon fennel seeds , (grind or crush with a knife)

 - Preheat the oven to 450°F.